Photodynamic melting of phase-reversed charge stripes and enhanced condensation

 Additionally, a strong indication that a second-order process is responsible for the excitation of eigenstate $|2\rangle$ is given by the analysis of the matrix elements of $\hat J_x^2$ in the eigenbasis of $\hat{\cal H}$.
 As Eqs.~\eqref{eq:second_order_amplitude} and \eqref{eq:second_order_via_pulse} indicate, relevant terms as $\propto\sum_{m^\prime}\langle m|\hat J_x|m^\prime\rangle\langle m^\prime|\hat J_x|0\rangle=\langle m|\hat J_x^2|0\rangle$ need to be large for this type of contribution to be important.
 Indeed, as Fig.~\ref{fig:SM_Fig_2}(b) shows, the most significant matrix elements of $\hat J_x^2$ in the low-lying spectrum are in between states $|2\rangle$ and $|0\rangle$.

-Finally, contributions for a first-order transition between $|0\rangle$ and $|2\rangle$ in the time-dependent perturbation can be accomplished by using the kinetic energy operator, see Eq.~\eqref{eq:first_order_via_pulse}, with matrix elements proportional to $\langle m|\hat K_x|0\rangle$.
+Finally, contributions to a first-order transition between $|0\rangle$ and $|2\rangle$ under the time-dependent perturbation can be obtained using the kinetic energy operator, see Eq.~\eqref{eq:first_order_via_pulse}, with matrix elements proportional to $\langle m|\hat K_x|0\rangle$.
 As Fig.~\ref{fig:SM_Fig_2}(a) indicates, $|\langle 2|\hat K_x|0\rangle|$ is the largest in the low-lying spectrum.
 Nonetheless, because the coefficient in the first-order transition amplitude is $A^2(t)$ for the kinetic energy operator, unlike $A(t)$ for the current one, this dictates that such kinetic-driven excitation is not significantly favored for small pulse amplitudes.